sepr88/drl-p3-collab-compet/REPORT.md

 </td></tr> </table>

-Finally, using the trained networks, the agents were able to cooperate and reliably kept the ball above the ground.
+Using the trained networks, the agents were able to cooperate and reliably kept the ball above the ground.

 ![Trained Agent][image2]